Subscription Modal Banner

 Before You Fly: Important Things to Remember

-Planning that Hong Kong travel itinerary?
+Planning a Hong Kong travel itinerary?
 Not so fast!
 Take note of the following first:

-Hong Kong doesn’t require tourists to provide a visa.
+Does a Filipino need a visa to Hong Kong?
+The good news is that the city doesn’t require tourists to provide a visa.
 Philippine passport holders can stay in the city for up to 14 days.
 The same rule applies to Filipino travelers visiting Hong Kong for transit and business purposes.[1]

-👉 Does Hong Kong Travel Have Quarantine Rules?
+👉 Does Hong Kong Travel Still Have Quarantine Rules in Place?

 👉 When is the Best Time to Visit Hong Kong?

-You can visit Hong Kong all year round.
+You and your family can visit Hong Kong all year round.
 But if you want to fully enjoy your stay, you may choose to align your travel plans with the city’s seasons:

-• Spring – Starts in March and ends around May.
+- Spring – Starts in March and ends around May.
 Considered a low season, this is the best period for those who want to avoid tourists.
-The city’s typically warm, with light drizzles on some days.
+The city is typically warm, with light drizzles on some days.

 Many air carriers operate flights to Hong Kong, so planning your trip should be easy.
 These include Cebu Pacific, Philippine Airlines, Air Asia, Scoot, and even Hong Kong-based airlines, such as Cathay Pacific and Hong Kong Airlines.